 Here are ten important health benefits of pistachios that you should know about.

-Pistachios contain high levels of phytosterols, which have been shown to reduce levels of LDL cholesterol.
+Pistachios contain high levels of phytosterols, which have been shown to help reduce levels of LDL cholesterol.
 When LDL cholesterol enters the bloodstream in large amounts it can cause plaque buildup in the arteries and blood vessels, which over time may lead to heart disease and other cardiovascular conditions (9).

 If you would like to make pistachios part of a regular diet for cardiovascular health, consider snacking on them between your meals or substituting them for snacks such as candy bars or potato chips, which are high in sugar and unhealthy fats.